 There is also a financial benefit: buying locally avoids unecessary import costs.
 This all adds up to a better good quality pet food for a much fairer price.
 Plus, buying locally produced pet food ultimately helps support our economy!

-Below we've listed which pet food is Made in Australia, and which is not.
+Below we've listed which pet foods are Made in Australia, and which are not.

 Advance Advance's super premium, Australian made pet food is produced alongside Waltham Centre for Pet Nutrition; a principal authority in the latest pet food research.
 Advance makes all their food in Australia, between their two sites at Albury-Wodonga and Bathurst, and design their recipes with the Aussie climate in mind.
 Advance has recently had a complete facelift with new packaging and improved formulas tailored to small, medium or large breed dogs.

 Ivory Coat is highly premium and Australian-made.
 The food is high in protein (but not too high!), and always contains meat or specified meat meal as the first ingredient.
 Their formulas are free from artificial nasties and often contain beneficial ingredients such as coconut oil, flaxseed, fibre sources and prebiotics.
 Their seafood dry dog variety has a strong reputation as being a 'miracle' for dogs with skin issues.

 Savourlife has a reputation for their dedication to rescue dogs, with 10% of all profits donated to shelter dogs.
 But goodwill aside, their food is also seriously great quality.
 With single-protein formulas - which are great for dogs with suspect food allergies - they are also Made in Australia, high in protein and completely balanced.
 Their formulas are free from artificial nasties and often contain beneficial ingredients such as coconut oil, flaxseed, and prebiotics.